Solicitations - C-THAN

 CHICAGO, IL – The Center for Innovation in Point-of-Care Technologies for HIV/AIDS at Northwestern University (C-THAN) seeks collaborative research projects to develop novel point-of-care technologies (POCT) aimed at improving diagnosis and treatment monitoring of HIV/AIDS in low- and middle-income countries (LMIC).
 If successful, projects should be viable candidates for commercial development.

-The focus of this solicitation is to develop POCTs that address one or more of the AIDS Office of Research High Priority Research Topics.
-The requirements for the test are summarized in the table below.
+The focus of this solicitation is to develop POCTs that address one or more of the AIDS Office of Research High Priority Research Areas.
+The requirements for the test are summarized in the table below:

 Design requirements for POCTs

 The proposed project must focus on a specific need related to HIV prevention, treatment, or management in an LMIC setting and must show promise for improved health outcomes for those at high risk or living with HIV.